mrocklin/blog/_posts/work/2015-05-19-State-of-Dask.md

 2. [Scikit image](http://scikit-image.org) now includes an apply_parallel
 operation ([github PR](https://github.com/scikit-image/scikit-image/pull/1493))
-that uses dask.array to parallelize a wide set of image processing routines.
+that uses dask.array to parallelize image processing routines.
 (work by [Blake Griffiths](https://github.com/cowlicks))

 3. [Mariano Tepper](http://www.marianotepper.com.ar/) a postdoc at Duke, uses dask in his research on matrix factorizations.
-Mariano is also the primary author of the `dask.array.linalg` module, which includes efficient and stable QR and SVD for tall and skinny matrices.
+Mariano is also the primary author of the `dask.array.linalg` module, which includes efficient and stable QR and SVD for tall and skinny matrices. **TODO: can I link to Mariano's work?**

 4. Finally I personally use dask on daily work related to the [XData project](http://www.darpa.mil/our_work/i2o/programs/xdata.aspx).
 This tends to